mtr65/tempidity-logger/README.md

 ***********************************************************************************

-The current version of this program is tempidity-logger_betaV1.0.2.py in the /src directory.
+The current version of this program is tempidity-logger_betaV1.0.4.py in the /src directory.

 Read the CHANGELOG.md file for update info.

-UPDATED: October 14, 2020
+UPDATED: July 31, 2021

 ...